 From the beginning, the Sisters had children without access to Catholic schools board in their convents.
 From 1927 on they were involved with the Bushy Schools in Western Australia and the summer schools in South Australia.
 The Josephites became the first Motor Missioners to take religious instruction into State Schools.
 In New South Wales they managed a Correspondence School for Religious Instruction.

 During the 1960s came the Kimberley and Papua New Guinea missions.
-Today, some Sisters are ministering in Peru and Brazil in South America while others are at work among the people of East Timor.
+Today, some Sisters are ministering in Peru and Brazil in South America while others are at work among the people of Timor Leste.
 At times, individual Sisters have ministered briefly in third world countries.

 Since Mary MacKillop’s time Sisters have worked among the Maori people of New Zealand, while in Australia, a number are involved with the Aboriginal people.
 Some fight for justice for all especially refugees and trafficked women.

-While most charitable institutions are now closed, Josephites are still involved in Aged Care in South Australia, Victoria and New Zealand.
+Most charitable institutions are now closed.
 Over time, some Sisters with nursing skills cared for sick and dying Sisters in convent infirmaries and in later years, nursed mothers and babies at St Margaret’s Hospital.

 Josephites no longer run parish schools and charitable institutions as of old.
 Instead, they minister in a variety of places and circumstances, wherever they are needed, often alone.
 Education, in its broadest sense, remains their main work, but today’s Sisters are also conscious of Julian Woods dictum that they must: